Skip to main content

 Throughout the year, in collaboration with the Royal Shakespeare Company (RSC), we will write, sing, move, and create together a bold new production performed this autumn, telling the untold stories of our communities.

-Norwich Theatre is one of six regional theatres to partner with the RSC on Shakespeare Nation.
-Through Shakespeare Nation, we are reaching out to communities around the county and creating opportunities for people to discover the relevance of Shakespeare’s stories to their lives today.
-Shakespeare Nation is funded by the Esmée Fairbairn Foundation and Arts Council England.
+We are reaching out to communities around the county and creating opportunities for people to discover the relevance of Shakespeare’s stories to their lives today.
+Shakespeare Nation is a collaboration between Norwich Theatre and RSC.
+Funded by the Esmée Fairbairn Foundation.

 Royal Shakespeare Company logo